Emerging Role of Biochemistry in Forensics

 Introduction

-Biochemistry is a rapidly growing field which has a wide range of applications in forensics.
-Biochemistry is the study of the chemical processes that occur within living organisms.
-This includes the study of the structure and function of proteins, carbohydrates, lipids, and nucleic acids.
-In forensics, biochemistry can be used to identify unknown substances, determine the cause of death, and link suspects to crimes.
+Biochemistry is a rapidly growing field with wide-ranging applications in forensics.
+It's the study of chemical processes within living organisms, encompassing the structure and function of proteins, carbohydrates, lipids, and nucleic acids.
+In forensic science, biochemistry aids in identifying unknown substances, determining causes of death, and connecting suspects to crimes.

 Basic Concepts